2 crepes filled with strawberries sprinkled with powdered sugar and drizzled with chocolate

 Ingredients

-• 2 cups whole milk (or dairy-free milk)
+- 2 cups whole milk (use almond milk for dairy-free option)

-• Heat the crepe pan on the stove until it is medium-hot.
-Coat the hot pan with oil or cooking spray.
+- Heat the crepe pan on the stove until it is medium-hot.
+Lightly coat the hot pan with oil or cooking spray.

-• Cook each crepe for two minutes on one side, using a spatula to help release it.
+- Cook each crepe for approximately two minutes on one side, using a spatula to help release it.
 It will slide easily around the pan when ready to flip.
 Flip the crepe over and cook for another 1-2 minutes.